variablecolor/sdk/docs/ios-quickstart.md

 }
 ```

-You can check if products need to be redownloaded (e.g. in the case they have been updated remotely) using:
+You can check if products need to be downloaded again (e.g. in the case they have been updated remotely) using:

 ```swift
 VCFCentral.productManager.checkIfProductDownloadRequired { isRequired, err in